 For Windows, The OneDrive Desktop Application is currently supported on 32-bit and 64-bit versions of Windows 10, Windows 8.1, and Windows 7.
 For Macintosh Operating Systems, the OneDrive Desktop Application is currently supported on Mac OS X 10.10 or later.

 Note: Microsoft has recently announced that OneDrive will not be supported on Mac OS X 10.10 and 10.11 as of February 1st, 2019.
-Microsoft suggests upgrading your Macintosh Operating System to the latest version (Mac OS X 10.14 Mojave).
-If a user attempts to load the application on the unsupported operating system, the application will not sync.
+Microsoft suggests upgrading your Macintosh Operating System to at least Mac OS X 10.14 Mojave.
+While Mac OS X 10.14 Mojave is NOT the latest Macintosh Operating System, OneDrive will at least be supported on it.
+If a user attempts to load the application on any unsupported operating systems, the application will not sync.

 Appropriate Use Policy